How to Use Inventory Tags and Labels to Organize Inventory?

 Full traceability

-Using barcode tags or labels with warehouse management software that has lot tracking and serial number tracking functionality makes it possible to achieve full traceability in your inventory.
-Every time an action is taken or items are moved, the barcode is scanned and the activity is recorded in the system, allowing you to trace back inconsistencies to their root causes.
-Having this visibility in your warehouse also means that items are not lost or forgotten until they are obsolete or expired.
+Every time an action is taken with an item or when it’s moved, its barcode can be scanned and the activity is recorded in the system.
+This creates a digital trail and allows you to trace back inconsistencies to their root causes.
+The added visibility also helps ensure that items don’t get lost or forgotten until they are obsolete or expired.

 How to use Inventory Tags and Labels?